 So what are these differences, we hear you ask…

 Although both decking stains and oils come in a wide range of natural wood tones and colours, it’s only decking oils that offer a clear or non-pigmented version.
-In most cases, (but we must add not all), decking stains tend to coat the wood while oils penetrate into the wood.
+In most cases, (but we must add, not in all), decking stains tend to coat the wood whilst decking oils penetrate into the wood.

 Decking stains tend to be varnish like products that coat the surface of the deck.
 Often available in a wide range of attractive wood shades, decking stains effectively seal the timber from the elements.

 Decking Stain Benefits

 - Decking stains generally build a plastic-like layer over the surface of the deck that seals and protects the decking timbers from weathering and foot traffic.

 - The colour / pigment in the stain helps to reduce UV exposure to the wood therefore helping to protect the timber from the greying effects of sun and rain.

 - Works well and looks good on decking hand rails and spindles.

 - Good coverage and colour strength.

 - Many decking stains are quick drying and are shower proof and ready to walk on in just a couple of hours.